paulhibbitts/workshops-hibbitts-design-org/pages/02.fol2020/presentations/placeholder-slides/presentation.md

 [.background-color: #618B25]

-# _Git (e.g. GitHub)_
+# _Git_

 ---

 # What is Git (e.g. GitHub)?

-Markdown is a syntax to format the display of content stored as plain text - similar but simpler than HTML formatting
+Git is a distributed version-control system for tracking file changes during software development

 ---